serdimoa/charting/Home.md

 ### What is Charting Library
-Downloadable charting library with an open data API.
-This is a standalone solution that you download, host on your servers, connect your own data & use in your site/app for free.
-All you have to do is
+Charting Library is a HTML5 component which allows you to use UX/UI of TradignView with your own data.
+Download it, put our HTML/JS/CSS files to your web server, then connect your own data.
+So here's step-by-step guide:

 | What to do | What you'll get after |
 |---|---|